 Not only does this invasive alien plant expand to overtake nearby areas; the milky liquid from its stems and flowers is an irritant to most livestock and may cause severe skin rashes or irritation in humans.
 As its greenish-yellow flowers in umbrella clusters dry, they explode and eject seeds up to five metres (six yards), spreading seeds that can remain dormant in soils for up to eight years.

 The stems of leafy spurge are arranged in clumps and grow up to one metre tall.
 The leaves are narrow with smooth edges, and are attached directly to the stem.
 They are blue-green in colour, but in the late summer they turn yellow or orange-red.
 The small, yellow flowers lack petals or sepals.
 They are supported by two leafy bracts.

 Leafy spurge is categorized as a noxious weed under The Weed Control Act (The Noxious Weed Act), a provincial law, which states that: "Every owner or occupant of land shall contain and control noxious weeds on his land and prevent the spread of noxious weeds to other lands."

 The plant is able to overtake prairie and field vegetation by shading and absorbing available water and nutrients and by releasing toxins that prevent other nearby plant growth.
 This species can easily overtake large areas of open land.

-What is NCC doing to control leafy spurge?
+What is NCC doing to control this species?